MicrosoftDocs/learn/learn-pr/wwl-data-ai/run-petabyte-level-oss-nosql-databases-hdinsight-hbase/includes/8-perform-benchmarking-hbase.md

 1. Run a write heavy workload in both clusters

 	- Use the below command to initiate a write heavy workload with the below parameters
-		- **workloads/workloada** : Indicates that the append workload workloada needs to be run
+		- **workloads/workloada** : Indicates that the append workload/workloada needs to be run
 		- **table**: Populate the name of your HBase table created earlier
 		- **columnfamily**: Populate the value of the HBase columfamily name from the table you created
 		- **recordcount**: Number of records to be inserted( we use 1 Million)